 To add a tag to a playlist element, proceed as follows:

-- 1. In the Playlist Panel, open the selected playlist. - Right-click the element you want to add a tag to.The Playlist Element contextual menu is displayed.
+- 1. In the Playlist Panel, open the selected playlist. - 2.
+Right-click the element you want to add a tag to.

 3. Select Insert / Edit TAG from the menu.